 Make Simple Gingerbread Houses

 Head to the grocery store and pick up some graham crackers, frosting, and candies for decorations.
 Simple gingerbread houses!
-And my special tip for gingerbread houses, it’s a great way to use up the rest of that leftover Halloween candy!
+And our special tip for gingerbread houses, it’s a great way to use up the rest of that leftover Halloween candy!

 Make an Easy Holiday Craft for Your Animal Friends